 Having previously worked as an interior designer, she wanted a career that connected her love of design with a lifelong love of nature, inspired by a childhood growing up in her native Australia and working in the family garden and vegetable patch.

 With a strongly-held belief in the healing power of good design and the natural world, Toni’s designs aim to encourage people to connect with their space, relate to it and become part of it.
 She tries always to ensure that the design, plants and materials all have a positive effect on the environment and ultimately help users to reconnect with nature.

 In 2022 she was selected by the RHS to design a garden for the Hampton Court Garden Festival to encourage people to begin gardening.
-After the show, the garden, designed for the Wooden Spoon Trust supporting children and young people with disabilities, will be adapted for a special needs school in Kent.
+The garden, designed for the Wooden Spoon Trust supporting children and young people with disabilities, was awarded a Silver Gilt medal and was adapted, after the show, for a special needs school in Kent.